 Now you can take care of these appropriate measures to effectively launch your app on one of the biggest app stores ever without having to worry about “What to do if your app declines on Google Play Store?”

-We really hope that the preceding guidance was useful in assisting you with the Android App Store Submission process.
+We hope that the preceding guidance was useful in assisting you with the Android App Store Submission process.
 When you publish an app to the Play Store, you need a proactive marketing plan to draw users.
 After the Android app is released, you must continue to work on it to make it successful or the competitors will eclipse it.
-Let us know if you need any assistance in publishing an Android app to the play store or want to develop an Android app by the top developers.
+Let us know if you need any assistance in publishing an Android app to the Play Store or want to develop an Android app by the top developers.